SysKitTeam/docs-spdockit/activation/consultant-license-faq.md

 date: 22/5/2017
 description: This article outlines SPDocKit consultant license FAQs.
 ---
-### How does the Consultant License differ from the Farm License?
+### How does the Consultant license differ from the Farm license?

-The Consultant License allows you to document unlimited farms for the period of one year (subscription license) and the Farm License is a perpetual license but limited to a single farm.
+The Consultant license allows you to document unlimited farms for a period of one year (subscription license), while the Farm license is a perpetual license but limited to a single farm.
-If you are doing SharePoint consulting for various customers, we recommend the Consultant License, but if you are an in-house consultant then the Farm License would be your choice.
+If you are doing SharePoint consulting for various customers, we recommend the Consultant license, but if you are an in-house consultant then the Farm license would be your choice.

 ### What are the Consultant license restrictions?